 Multi-generation (Multi-Gen) Labradoodle:

 These Labradoodles are the result of breeding an Australian Labradoodle to another Australian Labradoodle.
 These Labradoodles are usually non-shedding (if the parents are non-shedding).

 The Labradoodle comes in three sizes: Standard, Medium and Miniature; with some variation stated to be influenced by the size of the Poodle used in the first generation breeding.

-Standard: About 21 to 23 inches in height with a weight range of 50-65 lbs
+Standard: About 21 to 24 inches in height

 Coat colors are not boring and can vary from the following: apricot, caramel, chocolate, cream, gold, white (chalky), black, red, cream, silver, parchment, and blue.
 Coats can also be parti colored, consisting of patches, brindles, phantom and sable colors.

 Hair: This type of coat is similar to the fur in shedding dogs.
 Seen mostly in first generation Labradoodles, this coat type can present as more "wiry" and is a shedding coat type.
 Shedding can best be controlled with regular grooming.

 Fleece: The fleece coat can be straight, wavy or curly.
 With a softer feel, this coat type can be mild to non-shedding.
 This coat type is best managed with regular grooming.